ShpakovDmitry/nRF52840_experiments/docs/nRF52840-overview/README.md

 ---

-> All information and images are taken from [NordicSemiconductors](https://infocenter.nordicsemi.com) site.
+> All images are taken from [NordicSemiconductors](https://infocenter.nordicsemi.com) site.
 > Any copyright belongs to NordicSemiconductors©